vjadon09/Engineering-Algorithms-and-Data-Structures---Labs/README.md

 # Engineering Algorithms and Data Structures - LABS
-Engineering Algorithms and Data Structures labs done in C language.
+Engineering Algorithms and Data Structures labs done in C.